simon-nunez-aschenbrenner/bloom-mcu/README.md

 It is written for compatibility with the popular [RadioHead packet radio library](http://www.airspayce.com/mikem/arduino/RadioHead/index.html) (that the sensor uses as well) and handles the Layer 3 routing and Layer 4 transport aspects of the LoRa communication according to RadioHead‘s reliable datagram implementation.
 Unacknowledged or encrypted datagrams can be used as well, but the latter one is untested.
 [`sensors.py`](/hub/sensors.py) on the other hand defines Bloom-specific presentation and application level aspects of the LoRa communication.

-The backend calls operate on the same encapsulation principle: The HTTPS request handler (adapted from [urequests.py by Paul Sokolovsky](https://github.com/micropython/micropython-lib/blob/master/python-ecosys/urequests)) is universal and gets called by the functions in [`backend.py`](/hub/backend.py) that prepare the payloads before transmit. **&rarr; Please replace the files `key` and `cert` with your own SSL keys.**
+The backend calls operate on the same encapsulation principle: The HTTPS request handler (adapted from [requests.py by Paul Sokolovsky](https://github.com/micropython/micropython-lib/blob/master/python-ecosys/requests/requests/__init__.py)) is universal and gets called by the functions in [`backend.py`](/hub/backend.py) that prepare the payloads before transmit. **&rarr; Please replace the files `key` and `cert` with your own SSL keys.**

 The water control logic can be found in [`watering.py`](/hub/watering.py), persistence through the ESP32's non volatile storage is handled in [`nvs.py`](/hub/nvs.py) and all configuration data is stored in [`constants.py`](/hub/constants.py) (**&rarr; Please enter your server's IP address there for example).**
 `logo` contains a representation of the Bloom logo suitable for the buffer used by the display driver in [`ssd1306.py`](/hub/ssd1306.py).
-The driver is virtually identical to [this one](https://github.com/micropython/micropython/blob/master/drivers/display/ssd1306.py) in the MicroPython repository.
+The driver is virtually identical to [this one](https://github.com/micropython/micropython-lib/blob/master/micropython/drivers/display/ssd1306/ssd1306.py) in the micropython-lib repository.

 Below is a heavily simplified diagram of the hub's source code structure, that omits any cross connections.
 ```